 \subsubsection{Quasi-plurisubharmonic functions and Lelong numbers}

-A function is quasi-plurisubharmonic (quasi-psh for short) if it is locally given as the sum of a smooth and a plurisubharmonic (psh for short) function. \begin{definition} A quasi-psh function $\f:X\to[-\infty,+\infty)$ is called {\em $\theta$-plurisubharmonic} ({\em $\theta$-psh} for short) if it satisfies $\theta_\f:=\theta+\dc\f\geq 0$ in the weak sense of currents.
-We let $\PSH(X,\theta)$ denote the set of all $\theta$-psh functions which are not identically $-\infty$. \end{definition} The set $\PSH(X,\theta)$ isendowed with the $L^1(X)$-topology.
-By Hartogs' lemma $\f\mapsto\sup_X \f$ is continuous in this weak topology.
+A function $u\in L^1(X)$ is quasi-plurisubharmonic (quasi-psh for short) if it is locally given as the sum of a smooth function and a plurisubharmonic (psh for short) function. \begin{definition} A quasi-psh function $\f:X\to[-\infty,+\infty)$ is called {\em $\theta$-plurisubharmonic} ({\em $\theta$-psh} for short) if it satisfies $\theta_\f:=\theta+\dc\f\geq 0$ in the weak sense of currents.
+We let $\PSH(X,\theta)$ denote the set of all $\theta$-psh functions that are not identically $-\infty$. \end{definition} The set $\PSH(X,\theta)$ is endowed with the $L^1(X)$-topology.
+By Hartogs' lemma, the map $\f \mapsto \sup_X \f$ is continuous with respect to this topology.
 Since the set of closed positive currents in a fixed $\dc$-class is compact (in the weak topology), it follows that the set of $\f\in\PSH(X,\theta)$, with $\sup_X \f=0$ is compact.
 We refer the reader to~\cite{demaillycomplex,guedj2017degenerate} for basic properties of $\theta$-psh functions.

-Quasi-psh functions are in general singular, and a convenient way to measure their singularities is the Lelong numbers. \begin{definition} Let $x_0\in X$.
+Quasi-psh functions are, in general, singular, and a convenient way to measure their singularities is the Lelong numbers. \begin{definition} Let $x_0\in X$.
 Fixing a holomorphic chart $x_0\in V_{x_0}\subset X$, the {\em Lelong number} $\nu(\f,x_0)$ of a quasi-psh function $\f$ at $x_0\in X$ is defined as follows: